Mary Kay Place: Career

 Place moved to Hollywood with aspirations of becoming an actress and writer.
 She was hired for The Tim Conway Comedy Hour in the 1970s as a production assistant to both Conway and producer Norman Lear.
-Conway gave her her first on-camera break, while Lear saw to it that Place received her first writing credit on his subsequent All in the Family.
+Conway gave Place her first on-camera break, while Lear saw to it that Place received her first writing credit on his subsequent All in the Family.
 On the episode, she and actress Patty Weaver sang "If Communism Comes Knocking on Your Door, Don't Answer It."
 She appeared in the third-season episode of M*A*S*H titled "Springtime", for which she also received writing credits.

 Mary Hartman, Mary Hartman and musical career

 Lear then cast her in the role of would-be country and western star Loretta Haggers on the satirical soap opera Mary Hartman, Mary Hartman (1976–1977).
 She won an Emmy Award for her work as Loretta, and was nominated in 1977 for a Grammy Award for Best Country Vocal Performance, Female for the associated music album Tonite!
 At the Capri Lounge Loretta Haggers.
 Place wrote two of the songs on Tonite!: "Vitamin L" and "Baby Boy," both of which she sang on the television series as Loretta.

 Both Tonite!
 At the Capri Lounge Loretta Haggers and its follow up Aimin' To Please featured A-list country and pop performers from the 1970s.
 Dolly Parton, on whom the Loretta character was loosely based, provided backing vocals as well as the song "All I Can Do" (which Parton also wrote).
 Emmylou Harris, Anne Murray and Nicolette Larson sang backup as well.
 Aimin' to Pleases "Something to Brag About," a duet with Willie Nelson, earned the pair a place on the music charts in 1977.

 While working on Mary Hartman, Mary Hartman, Place also wrote scripts for episodes of several TV situation comedies, including The Mary Tyler Moore Show, Phyllis and M*A*S*H, usually in collaboration with Linda Bloodworth-Thomason (who would later create Designing Women).
 She appeared in the M*A*S*H episode "Springtime," which she co-wrote with Bloodworth.
-She also made an appearance in the sitcom All in the Family in the episode "Archie Goes Too Far" as Betty Sue.
+She also made an appearance as a character named "Betty Sue" in the sitcom All in the Family in the episode "Archie Goes Too Far".

-Place hosted Saturday Night Live in 1977 and was one of the few hosts who also appeared as the musical guest (with Willie Nelson on the duet "Something to Brag About").
+Place hosted Saturday Night Live in 1977 and also appeared as the musical guest (with Willie Nelson on the duet "Something to Brag About").